 Have access to powder sand beaches, calmer waters, and less rainfall.
 From West Maui, South Maui is within reach along with a one-hour journey to the enormous waves along the North Shore.

-Best Place to Stay in Maui for Nightlife:
+Best Places to Stay in Maui for Nightlife:

 While not famous for its nightlife compared to Oahu, you’ll still find plenty to keep you entertained on Maui once the sun has gone down.
 In West Maui, you’ll find the best selection of late-night establishments, especially in the historic town of Lahaina.
 You’ll have your choice of pumping bars, beachside patios with live music, and a few dance clubs that can carry your crew into the early hours.